 Saadien’s Tombs

-Saadien’s Tombs are a minor attraction.
-The tombs and the room they are located have fine details (same as any palace in the country).
-You cannot enter the room, only look at it from the door.
+Saadien’s Tombs is a minor attraction.
+The tombs and the room where they are located have fine details (same as any palace in the country).
+You can only look at it from the door without entering the room.
 The park inside the compound is very small without anything special.

 Jardin Majorelle